 The lesser earning spouse, who is financially dependent upon the monied spouse, will usually be deemed eligible for maintenance.
 Since 2016, when the current law governing maintenance awards was enacted, maintenance has been determined based upon a complex calculation utilizing various factors such as the parties’ respective incomes, the presence of the children of the marriage in one party’s home, and other factors.
 The income of the monied spouse, when calculating maintenance, is currently capped at $184,000 per year.
 The formula for determining maintenance uses two equations; the equation that produces the lower number becomes the presumptively correct maintenance amount to be awarded.
 For your convenience, we have provided a link herein to the New York State Maintenance and Child Support Calculator for your use and information.

 It is important to note that the calculations are not absolute.
 The law allows the Court a certain amount of leeway to alter from the formula by considering numerous factors which could result in the presumptive maintenance obligation being raised or lowered by the court.
 Similarly, the length of time to which a dependent spouse will be entitled to receive maintenance is, to some level, at the discretion of the court.
 Although the maintenance guidelines provide suggestions for the length of maintenance awards, the court can consider various factors in either extending the term or shortening the term that has been suggested by the guidelines.

-In any case, Maintenance is an extremely sensitive, complex, important and, potentially life changing issue.
-Steven E. Shumer, Heath S. Berger and the legal team at Berger, Fischoff, Shumer, Wexler & Goodman, LLP, have the ability to assist you and represent your interests with knowledge and confidence, while being sensitive and attentive to your needs and those of your child(ren).
+In any case, maintenance is an extremely sensitive, complex, important and, potentially life changing issue.
+Steven E. Shumer, Heath S. Berger and the legal team at Berger, Fischoff, Shumer, Wexler & Goodman, LLP, have the ability to assist you and represent your interests with knowledge and confidence, while being sensitive and attentive to your needs.
 Please contact us for a free consultation.

 Experienced Legal Representation That You Can Afford!!!